cbabil/homelab/docs/USAGE.md

 ## Overview

-This document provides detailed instructions on using Ansible Semaphore, managing secrets with Semaphore Vault, configuring the `.env` file, and utilizing the `group_vars` directory for your homelab setup.
+This document provides detailed instructions on using Ansible Semaphore, managing secrets with Semaphore Vault, configuring the `.env` file, utilizing the `group_vars` directory, and understanding the role of `ansible.cfg` in your homelab setup.

 ## Ansible Semaphore